Skip to main content

 #

 A white truffle should never be cooked.
 Its magic lies in its aroma, which is highly volatile and disappears with heat.
+In the Langhe, the traditional way to enjoy it is with absolute simplicity.

-In the Langhe, the traditional way to enjoy it is simple, allowing the truffle to be the protagonist.
 You shave it—paper-thin—over a plate of Tajarin (the local egg-rich pasta) or a simple fried egg with a soft, runny yolk (uovo al tegamino).
 The heat of the food releases the truffle’s perfume, creating a dish that is pure, unadulterated luxury.

 Giulia’s Guide for the Truffle Pilgrim